 The Harvard medical school recently published a post where they recommend yoga as one of the activities that can help you to reduce anxiety and relax.

-During this time of travel restrictions and isolation, yoga is a gentle yet effective way to maintain your health & fitness as it’s something that you can easily keep up while homebound.
+During this time of travel restrictions and isolation, yoga is a gentle yet effective way to maintain your health & fitness as it’s something that you can easily keep up with while homebound.

 Not only will you be able to lower your anxiety & stress levels and recharge, you’ll be able to enjoy connecting with like-minded people from all over the globe in real-time!